-Medication assisted treatment incorporates family and relationship involvement throughout the treatment process to support your stabilization efforts.

-When taken properly, medication results in an even level of functioning, not the "highs and lows" associated with heroin addiction.

-Medication and buprenorphine have a long-lasting effects (24 - 36 hours), which may reduce the "craving" for opiates.
-This may also contribute to a decrease in your involvement in negative "drug seeking" behaviors.
-Pregnant women on methadone and buprenorphine have a much better chance to give birth to healthy babies than pregnant women on heroin.
-Medication assisted treatment is a source for education and linkage regarding pre-natal, post-partum and ob/gyn needs.
+- Methadone is administered orally, thereby reducing the dangers associated with injection drug use, particularly the spread of HIV and Hepatitis C. - Methadone treatment offers individualized planning and comprehensive treatment services including individual, group, mental health, and gender specific counseling. - Methadone treatment provides access to medical care, preventive health services, mental health treatment, and social support services to address your needs in multiple life areas. - Methadone treatment incorporates family and relationship involvement throughout the treatment process to support your stabilization efforts. - When taken properly, methadone results in an even level of functioning, not the "highs and lows" associated with heroin addiction. - Methadone has a long-lasting effect (24 36 hours), which may reduce the "craving" for opiates.
+This may also contribute to a decrease in your involvement in negative "drug seeking" behaviors. - Pregnant women on methadone have a much better chance to give birth to healthy babies than pregnant women on heroin.
+Methadone treatment is a source for education and linkage regarding pre-natal, post-partum and OB/GYN needs.
 Gender specific health issues, relationship issues and parenting issues are addressed directly or through referral to appropriate community providers.

-WHAT IMPACT DO METHADONE AND BU-PRENORPHINE HAVE ON PREGNANCY?
+WHAT IMPACT DOES METHADONE HAVE ON PREGNANCY?

 Pregnant women, who are dependent on opiates, are encouraged to enter drug treatment as early in the pregnancy as possible.
 This is in an effort to help lessen the possible complications resulting from drug use.
-Methadone or buprenorphine maintenance may decrease complications during pregnancy because unexpected withdrawals will not occur; overall lifestyle will generally be enhanced; and medication dispensed by PTC has not been cut or mixed to include other harmful substances (unlike street or illicit drugs).
-Pregnancy is considered a cause for priority admission to methadone or buprenorphine maintenance treatment.
+Methadone maintenance may decrease complications during pregnancy because unexpected withdrawals will not occur; overall lifestyle will generally be enhanced; and methadone prepared by PTC has not been cut or mixed to include other harmful substances (unlike street or illicit drugs).
+Pregnancy is considered a cause for priority admission to methadone maintenance treatment.

-Please be prepared that after delivery, a child born to a mother on medication assisted treatment may experience a period of withdrawal.
-Medication crosses the placenta into the unborn child.
+Please be prepared that after delivery, a child born to a mother on methadone treatment may experience a period of withdrawal.
+Methadone had crossed the placenta into the unborn child.
 Symptoms can generally be managed while the baby is in the hospital and the child will normally have fewer problems than if the mother had stayed on heroin.

-Breastfeeding is encouraged and reduces the likelihood of the baby needing withdrawal symptom management medication.
-Medical contraindications, include HIV-positive infection and concurrent illicit or other drug use.
+Breastfeeding is encouraged unless otherwise medically contraindicated, such as in cases of HIV-positive infection and concurrent drug use.
 Ultimately, breastfeeding is a decision for the mother to make, with input from her OB/GYN, primary care physician, pediatrician and PTC program physician recommendations.